Altarpiece of the Holy Trinity (Master of the Litoměřice Altarpiece): History and description

-In the bottom left-hand corner there kneels a donor in late-gothic clothes and short hair adoring the Holy Trinity with clasped hands.
+In the bottom left-hand corner there kneels a donor portrait, greatly reduced in size compared with the sacred figures, of an unknown layman adoring the Holy Trinity with clasped hands.
 The enthroned God the Father with a Papal tiara on his head shows the faithful his crucified son, thus inviting them to personally contemplate on God's mercy that, for the salvation of humanity, sacrificed Jesus Christ.
 The faithful are meant to participate in, or at least better comprehend, the grief of the Father at the loss of his only Son who was sacrificed for our redemption.
 The tortured body of Christ - the Man of Sorrows is the ‘vir dolorum’ of Isaiah’s prophecy about the suffering servant.
 The dove above the head of God the Father symbolises the Holy Spirit.

 The altarpiece is a unique arrangement of symbols.
 On the right wing there is the Madonna in the Wheat-ear Dress, her hands clasped in prayer, in a dress decorated with ears of wheat and in a gilt-hemmed bodice that has, here, replaced the usual collar with sunrays.
 Along with images of the Madonna as a servant in the temple, this Marian motif is typical of the early 15th century.
 The theological reference to the portrayal of the Virgin Mary appears in the Song of Solomon 7;2: ‘Your belly is a heap of wheat encircledwith lilies’.
 Here, the Virgin Mary is identified with the earth bearing its fruits even without being sown; she is seen as an unploughed field that, even so, brings forth ears of wheat because it is the field of God.
 The ears of wheat themselves symbolise the body of Christ (the living Eucharist), the Bread of Angels and the wisdom of God.
 The motif of the sunray collar also has its symbolic origin in the Song of Solomon (6:10):‘You are as majestic as the morning sky — glorious as the moon — blinding as the sun!’.
 In European culture, the characteristically waving hair symbolises virginity, though also obedience and devotion to the Grace of God that created the Son of God.